It is our wish that families not be stopped from pursuing admission at PSCS due to lack of funds.

 In addition to need considerations, the Tuition Aid Committee takes into account:

-- additional dependents
+- tuition obligations for additional dependents

 - all sources of income

 - Tuition aid does not automatically renew.
 Families must reapply each year.